NicoJG/MastersThesis_Journal/Project Summary.md

 From here on we assume the solution to the zeroth order is known and we add a first order perturbation that depends not only on $r$ (like the NGS model) but also on $\theta$.
 The idea and first derivation was proposed by Per Helander and is in [Initial_derivations_by_Per](CollaborationDocuments/Initial_derivations_by_Per.pdf).

-## Derivation of the set of equations 🔥
+## Derivation of the set of equations ✅

 The perturbation is taken to be of the form $p(\vec{r})=p_0(r)+p_1(r,\theta)$ and $\vec{v}(\vec{r})=v_0(r)\hat{r} + u_1(r,\theta)\hat{r}+ v_1(r,\theta)\hat{\theta}$ and the first order is assumed to be much smaller than the zeroth order, so that the system of equations can be linearized.
 Each first order quantity is then expanded in a general orthogonal basis $\{X_l(\theta)\}$ like $T_1(r,\theta) = \sum_l \tau_l(r) X_l(\theta)$.
 Except for $v_1$ which is expanded in a different general basis $\{Y_l( \theta )\}$, because that is needed to late be able to separate the $r$- and $\theta$-dependence.

 Inserting this expansion into the original set of fluid equations leads then to a set of equations for the radial part.
 When requiring that the $\theta$-dependence is separated in the equations from the $r$-dependence, this gives us equations for $X_l$ and $Y_l$.
 It turns out they have to be the [associated Legendre polynomials](https://en.wikipedia.org/wiki/Associated_Legendre_polynomials), which is convenient, because this way the solutions are already known and the theta dependence is set.
 All of this leads to a set of 6 equations for the radial part of the first order quantities.
 The full derivation can be seen in [full_derivation_more_clean](HandwrittenNotes/full_derivation_more_clean.pdf). ✅

-The boundary conditions are already set, but I have to make them more clear in my head. 🔥
+The boundary conditions are already set, but I have to make them more clear in my head. ✅

 The first order quantities are normalized to the value at the sonic radius times $q_{rel}$, which is the relative contribution of the asymmetric background heatflux to the total background heatflux.
-This leads to a very similar set of 6 equations.
-Oskar has derived those, but I still have to derive them myself. 🔥
+This leads to a very similar set of 6 equations. (see [normalized_first_order_eqs](HandwrittenNotes/normalized_first_order_eqs.pdf)) ✅

-## Solving the differential equations numerically
+## Solving the differential equations numerically 🔥

+I'm trying to come up with something which reduces the parameter space or gets rid of the divergences in the system.
+If I can't find anything, I will just try to solve it with the 6 unknown parameters starting somewhere below the sonic radius, with unknown values. 🔥

-(to be written)
+(to be done)

 # Pellet rocket force ⏳